xchen008/SBA-Frontend/README.md

 From the requirements, I did not use tables because I used bootstrap for the layout.
 I did not used form but I used input elements and buttons
 The dropdown menu can be access when hover over the profile icon from any page.
 For Javascript, I used arrays as collection.

+In the profile page, user can click the edit icon to browser through their computer to find a new profile picture.
+On the right side, there is a fitness goal list where users can add by click the add button and can delete the element by double click the element.

 Github: https://github.com/xchen008/SBA-Frontend.git